-Install Ubuntu Edgy to a Flash Drive from the Linux CD This tutorial enables you to install, boot and run Ubuntu Linux from USB.
-When booting in persistent mode, it uses a second “casper-rw” partition.
+USB Ubuntu Install from Linux; Install Ubuntu to a flash drive from a Live Linux CD This tutorial enables you to install, boot and run Ubuntu Linux from USB.
+When booting in persistent mode, it uses a second "casper-rw" partition.
 The Persistence feature allows you to save some of your changes back to the drive, and then optionally restore them upon each system boot.

 Distribution Home Page: Project Page